Emergencies

 Work involving chemicals

 When chemicals are used to prepare samples or as a part of the actual measurements, special care must be taken.
-Consult the General directive for activities involving chemicals at PSI for further information and guidelines.
+Consult and inform your local contact well ahead of time to discuss the experiments.

 Always label all containers containing any form of chemicals at the beamline, even if they are only used as temporary storage.
 Make sure that you have up to date safety data sheets (SDS, formerly also know as MSDS) available for all of your chemical substances, along with the required standard operation procedures (SOP) and the necessary safety equipment.
 Always use the proper PPE (personal protection equipment, e.g.: gloves, etc.) when handling chemicals.
 Potentially dangerous work should never be performed alone.
 Also prepare for your experiments by carefully noting the locations of emergency equipment (chemical shower, eye wash solution, etc.).

-Depending on the chemical processes required, the sample preparation lab at TOMCAT and the laminar flow hood available in the mechanics and laser testing lab adjacent to the beamline might not be sufficiently secure and well equipped to carry out the work.
+Depending on the chemical processes required, the sample preparation labs and the laminar flow hood available at TOMCAT might not be sufficiently secure and well-equipped to carry out the work.
 Instead, users should request access to the shared user chemistry laboratory of SLS.
 To do so, check the corresponding box ("I intend to use the SLS chemistry laboratory WSLA/028") when applying for your badge and dosimeter through the DUO system prior to your arrival at PSI.
 Consult the chemistry lab user manual for further information on its usage rules and the available equipment.

 Lasers

 The use of lasers poses potential safety risks.
-For information and official regulations on the use of lasers at PSI, please consult the General directive for activities involving lasers at PSI.
+For information and official regulations on the use of lasers at PSI, please consult with your local contact well ahead of time.

 Always wear laser safety goggles when necessary!